 A cancer diagnosis, be it for yourself or for a loved one, is a very difficult thing to navigate.
 There are so many things you will have to consider regarding treatment options and potential outcomes – the diagnosis is just the beginning of a fight that will require all of the resources you have available to you to get through.

-One resources available to cancer patients is medical cannabis.
+One resource available to cancer patients is medical cannabis.
 You may have heard that cannabis can help patients with cancer, and it’s true!
 But the question is how cannabis might help you.

 Can Cannabis Cure or Prevent Cancer?